Sailthru iOS app developer Sam Jarman says the only businesses that should be making apps are those that can offer utility to users.

 Seeing someone smile at you is one of life’s great pleasures.
 And those who can see take that completely for granted.
 But Listerine and JWT London wanted to find a way to give those who can’t see warm fuzzies (and sell more mouthwash), so it created an app that plays a sound or vibrates when it detects a smile.

 Since the heady days of 2013, when Uber and Airbnb started blossoming (or spreading like weeds) around the globe and raising millions of dollars in funding, ambitious app designers have been looking for problems that could be solved by combining smartphones and financial incentives.
-And a new app called Parkable hopes to match those with space to those with a car in need of some.

 Technology has a history of subversion.
 Apple’s classic 1984 ad showed its beliefs very literally.
 Streaming and internet-enabled piracy are changing the media and entertainment business.
 Google changed the way we advertise.
 And now businesses like Airbnb, Uber and many others are fighting against powerful incumbents and antiquated regulation to give consumers better services.
 While the confiscation of a few cowbells from a rugby game at Westpac Stadium in Wellington certainly isn’t in the same category, MEA Mobile and app partner (and Chiefs sponsor) Deosan have showed their subversive side by developing a digital substitute for Chiefs fans.